 Explanation:

-Alveoli play an important role in gas exchange, which is the process of exchanging oxygen and carbon dioxide molecules between the lungs and the blood.
-Oxygen molecules are transferred from the alveoli to the blood, and carbon dioxide molecules are transferred from the blood to the alveoli.
-Therefore, blood is not transferred by the alveoli.
+Alveoli are crucial for gas exchange, the process by which oxygen and carbon dioxide are swapped between the lungs and the bloodstream.
+Oxygen moves from the air in the alveoli into the blood, while carbon dioxide is transferred from the blood into the alveoli to be expelled during exhalation.
+Although these gases are efficiently exchanged, blood itself is not transferred by the alveoli.
+Instead, it remains within the capillaries surrounding the alveoli, where the gas exchange takes place.

 What are Alveoli?